August 5th, 2018

 Back on the PCT, I began another huge climb that seemed to never end.
 I took breaks picking huckleberries.
 I came upon a woman that was calling to what I assumed was a small dog.
 She was waiting for it to catch up.
 I got impatient and began to go around her, then realized that it was a cat she was hailing.
 He was on a long lease and she had to walk back to pick him up and place him behind her head, on top her pack.
 I’ve heard of people hiking with cats but this was the first time seeing one.
 It entertaining me.

 The trail went down a ravine where I thought I might pull up early and camp, but the sites along the river were exposed and rocky.
 It was only another 3 miles to the lodge, but another climb of 1600′.
 I decided to go for it and plodded my way up.
 Tired and slow as I was, I was still passing day hikers.

 I had started counting backpackers going north at the beginning of the day and stopped at 50 in the early afternoon.
 Many were section and weekend hikers but there were also a ton of thru-hikers.
 And the peak is yet to come.
 Not to mention about as many day hikers.
 It made me a bit weary encountering so many people today, because there is always a short calculation in who is to give-way and it disrupts any flow or meditation one might have going.
 But I can’t blame others for wanting to share the same enjoyment of the outdoors.

 Finally around 7 pm, I made it to lodge.
 I didn’t know what to expect but it was huge and bustling.
+The lodge is perched high on the slopes of Mt Hood, with a commanding view of Mt.
+Jefferson to the south (my 5th volcano siting for the day).
 I cleaned up a bit and was then directed to another building to pick up my box.
 The gift shop had just closed but I had planned to spend the night nearby and could get my box early the next morning.